-In order for our students to effectively research a topic they must first understand how to locate authoritative information.
-The Libraries of Fairmont State offer the four specific classes listed below and will gladly design other classes for special fields of study.
+In order for our students to effectively research a topic, they must first understand how to locate authoritative information.
+The library offers the four specific classes listed below and will gladly design other classes for special fields of study.

 Instruction sessions may include any of the following research components:

-The library catalog is web-based and available from home.
-It indexes books, videos, CDs, government documents, and more.
+The library catalog is web-based and available anywhere with an Internet connection.
+It indexes books, videos, government documents, and more.
 Students learn how to form a search strategy and quickly find the information they need.
 Students also learn search tips such as locating specific kinds of resources, requesting holds, and compiling bibliographies.

 Not all Internet sites are good, much less authoritative and valuable for academic purposes.
 This class addresses the growing issue of evaluating web sites, including how to find the author of a site, determining whether the author is an authority on the subject, whether information is current, the differences between search engines, how they work, and how to formulate an effective search.
 Students also learn the difference between search engines and Internet subject directories.